rancher/docs/content/rancher/v2.x/en/installation/server-tags/_index.md

 -----------|-----|-------------
 rancher-latest   | `helm repo add rancher-latest https://releases.rancher.com/server-charts/latest` | Adds a repository of Helm charts for the latest versions of Rancher.
 We recommend using this repo for testing out new Rancher builds. rancher-stable  | `helm repo add rancher-stable https://releases.rancher.com/server-charts/stable` | Adds a repository of Helm charts for older, stable versions of Rancher.
-We recommend using this repo for production environments.
+We recommend using this repo for production environments. rancher-alpha    | `helm repo add rancher-alpha https://releases.rancher.com/server-charts/alpha` | Adds a repository of Helm charts for alpha versions of Rancher for previewing upcoming releases.
+These releases are discouraged in production environments.
 <br/>
 Instructions on when to select these repos are available below in [Switching to a Different Helm Chart Repository](#switching-to-a-different-helm-chart-repository).